 There are a myriad of house cleaning products, plants, and human foods that could lead to sickness or even death for your cat.
 Educate yourself on what is toxic to cats, and either keep it out of your home or out of a place where your cat can accidentally ingest it.

 Leaving string (and other things) around the house.Stock photos of kittens playing with a fuzzy ball of yarn lead many to believe that this is safe for a cat to play with.
 Playing with is OK, but many cats and kittens may move onto eating the string, yarn, thread, or other similar object which will often need to be surgically removed.
-Stick to toys made for cats instead of opting for a ball of yarn – we have a few suggestions here. activefelinesolutions.com.au
+Stick to toys made for cats instead of opting for a ball of yarn – we have a few suggestions in online stores like activefelinesolutions.com.au.

 If you have more than one cat – or more than one type of animal – there is no guaranteeing that they will get along 24/7.
 If you have two cats and they get physical, they can cause severe damage to each other with their bites.

 Cats have long, pointed teeth, which create a puncture wound as opposed to a dog bite, which is more of a tear.
 Puncture wounds can lead to abscesses and infection.
 If you do have two cats, be sure to use training methods to insure they will not fight.